-‘Riley Howell is a hero’ Student who attacked gunman lauded
+‘Riley Howell is a hero’: Student who attacked gunman lauded

-CHARLOTTE, N.C.
-(AP) — David Belnap stood on his North Carolina college campus aching from the latest U.S. school shooting as he held a candle and wore a homemade T-shirt with “Riley Howell is a hero” written on the back.
+Riley Howell’s body was scheduled to depart from a Charlotte funeral home Thursday morning en route to Waynesville in the western part of the state.

+Meanwhile, the suspect accused of killing Howell and another student at the University of North Carolina-Charlotte, while wounding four others, was due to appear in the afternoon to face charges including murder and attempted murder.

-Howell died in his classroom Tuesday at the University of North Carolina-Charlotte, charging and tackling a gunman who would kill him and another student and wound four others with a legally obtained pistol, authorities said.
+Howell died in his classroom Tuesday, charging and tackling the gunman who opened fire with a legally obtained pistol, authorities said.

-Howell’s decision to fight for the lives of others fit his character, Belnap said Wednesday at a candlelight vigil on campus the night after the shooting.
+Howell’s decision to fight for the lives of others fit his character, said his friend David Belnap, who attended a candlelight vigil Wednesday with a homemade T-shirt with “Riley Howell is a hero” written on the back.

 “It seems very much like something he would do.
 I want that to be his legacy, that he lost his life to protect those he cared about,” the sophomore said about his friend.